Introduction

 Unmanned Aerial Vehicle R based Mission Planning

-The range of usage of these kinds aof aerial photography is widespread from Digital Surface Models (DSM), Digital Elevation Models (DEM), orthophotos, altitude point clouds to landuse/landscape classification, NDVI forest structure classifications and so on…
+The range of applications for this kind of aerial photography is broad.
+Typical products include Digital Surface Models (DSM), Digital Elevation Models (DEM), orthophotos, altitude point clouds, land use and landscape classifications, NDVI products, and forest structure classifications.

 Note